skypjack/entt/docs/md/entity.md

 Sorting owned components is no longer allowed once the group has been created.
 However, partial-owning groups can be sorted by means of their `sort` member functions, if required.
-Sorting a partial-owning group affects all the instance of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the underlying data structure).
+Sorting a partial-owning group affects all the instances of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the underlying data structure).<br/>
+Regarding the owned types, the elements that aren't part of the group can still be sorted separately for each pool using the `sort` member function of the registry.

 ### Non-owning groups